rkonovalov/jfilter/README.md

 # Example o usage
 This example illustrates how easy you can configure Service Response.
-Just add FieldFilterSetting annotation with filterable fields and module will exclude them from response
+Just add FieldFilterSetting annotation with filterable fields and library will exclude them from response.

 ```java
     @FieldFilterSetting(className = User.class, fields = {"id", "password", "secretKey"})